Kotlin/kotlinx.serialization/docs-website/topics/serialization-json-configuration.md

 }
 //sampleEnd
 ```
-{kotlin-runnable="true"}
+{kotlin-runnable="true" id="global-naming-strategy-example"}

 When using a global naming strategy with [`JsonNamingStrategy`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/-json-naming-strategy/), keep the following in mind:

-* **The transformation applies to all properties**, whether the serial name is derived from the property name or explicitly defined with the [`@SerialName`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-serial-name/) annotation.
+* _The transformation applies to all properties_, whether the serial name is derived from the property name or explicitly defined with the [`@SerialName`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-serial-name/) annotation.
   You can't exclude a property from transformation by specifying a serial name.
   To keep specific names unchanged during serialization, use the `@JsonNames` annotation instead.
 * If a transformed name conflicts with other transformed property names or with alternative names specified by the `@JsonNames` annotation,
   deserialization fails with an exception.
 * Global naming strategies are implicit.
   It makes it difficult to determine the serialized names by looking at the class definition.
-  This can make tasks like **Find Usages**, **Rename** in IDEs, or full-text searches using tools like `grep`, more difficult, potentially increasing the risk of bugs and maintenance costs.
+  This can make tasks like **Find Usages**, and **Rename** in IDEs, or full-text searches using tools like `grep`, more difficult, potentially increasing the risk of bugs and maintenance costs.

 Given these factors, consider the trade-offs carefully before implementing global naming strategies in your application.